JerrymiahPM/Intro-to-Roblox-Hacking/Variables.md

 <img src="https://github.com/JerrymiahPM/Roblox-Hacking-Full-Guide/assets/116575775/a85dde74-a873-47ee-ab0f-b34c7ae1209b" width=240 height=171>

 Above we create a variable called isAbove21.
 In this case, it is set to true.
 It could be set it to false.
 You'll see why we need these in the future.

+### How would we use this in roblox exploiting?

+You could use it when using if statements or checking if a feature is enabled.
+We'll learn about checking/if statements later.